yazz/VisualJS/README.md

 Yazz removes the complexity of separate version control systems like git.
 Changes to your code are structured using distributed diff algorithms

 ### Every time I restart Yazz I can't see my apps.
 How do I save them?
-You need to save the apps that you wish to keep by pessing the button "Save as .yazz file" in the editor
+You need to save the apps that you wish to keep by pessing the button "Save as .vjs file" in the editor

 ### I’m already invested in my favorite text editor.
 Can I keep using it with Yazz?
 Yazz's basic file format is text, so you can use any editor, but your programs will have to be imported into Yazz if you wish to use the interactive editor